Voronenko/lamp-box/README.md

 default                    : ok=46   changed=16   unreachable=0    failed=0
 </pre>

-At this moment you have:
+At this moment you have additional helpers:
-- Mailhog web ui interface at http://localhost:9025/
+- Mailhog web ui interface at http://localhost:9025/ or at http://tools.vagrant.dev:8025/
+- PHPMyAdmin web ui: under each site in /phpmyadmin/ subfolder.
+Use root / devroot to login.
+(As you recall, your project dbs are imported automatically once at initial provision)
+- WebGrind profiler: under each site in /webgrind/ subfolder.
+- Configured debugger.

 ## Points of interest

+Everyone has it's own recopes how to build best web development environment in the world.
+The best one is that suits your needs.
+I prefer to have only minimal set of software on my work PC that's I widely adopt virtualization with Vagrant and ESXi.
+Goal is to have robust way to run multiple projects on my host without interference.
+With ESZXi and Vagrant I successfully can accomplish the goal.